mmteles/GTMarket/HALLOWEEN_THEME.md

 ## MarketHero Branding

-**MarketHero** is positioned as a "Hero in documenting Go To Market strategies" - a powerful AI assistant that heroically conquers the challenge of creating comprehensive SOPs and documentation.
+**MarketHero** is positioned as a "Hero in creating Go-To-Market strategies" - a powerful AI assistant that heroically conquers the challenge of creating comprehensive GTM Strategies and documentation.

 The bat-winged logo symbolizes:
 - **Wings**: Speed and agility in documentation